Should You Be Your Child's Friend or Parent? How Moms and Dads Cripple Their Kids When Turning Them Into Buddies

 When we became adults and parents, many of us from traditional homes veered away from the rigid family structure of our childhood.
 We wanted a different dynamic with our own kids—closer, less formal, and more relaxed.
 Some baby boomers like my sister and her husband chose a radical approach to parenting by becoming buddies with their kids, not authority figures.
 My sister's three kids were given a lot of autonomy and little structure with no set bed times, no chores, but endless extracurricular activities of their choosing.
 Today, we now see the results of this unique experiment as many young adults (often called “snowflakes”) are unprepared for the real world and seem destined to live in their parents' basements forever.

 Two of of my sister's three adult children now live at home—college graduates but with only part-time work.
 One is pursing her passion in theater and the other is chasing his dream in the culinary arts.
-In my many conversations with my niece and nephew, I was surprised how they missed having traditional parents and a more structured childhood with a solid daily routine.
+In many conversations with my niece and nephew, I was surprised how they missed having traditional parents and a structured childhood with a solid daily routine.
 They look back on their growing up years as being chaotic: over-programmed with too many extracurricular activities and not enough time for healthy dinners together, homework in the evenings, walks around the neighborhood, and lazy days spent with grandparents and extended family.
-While they love their parents, they longed for a mom and dad who were there for them as wise and experienced leaders, not play buddies.
+While they love their parents, they longed for a mom and dad who were there for them as wise and experienced leaders, not buddies.

 As I started my journey as a new mom (and keeping in mind what my niece and nephew shared), I decided to research what experts had to say about whether it's best to be a parent or a friend to our children.
 What I discovered, without a doubt, is that kids want and need their moms and dads to be role models and leaders.
 They want grownups in their lives who provide routine and structure, making them feel safe, secure, and loved.
 Kids know they'll have plenty of friends come and go throughout their lifetime but only one mom and one dad who will be there forever.
 Here's what I learned from experts, convincing me moms and dads should be parents and not friends: